 also worth noting that tempered glass can still chip more easily than other

-materials, and they are prone to water spotting.
+materials, and it is prone to water spotting.

 - Metal: While